OSGeo/gdal/gdal/doc/source/development/rfc/rfc72_pytest.rst

    by default.

 -  Use `pytest-sugar <https://pivotfinland.com/pytest-sugar/>`__ to make
    test output pretty.
-Disable it in CI since it doesnt' work well with travis CI's output buffering.
+Disable it in CI since it doesn't work well with travis CI's output buffering.

 -  Move environment-specific test-skipping from CI to the test suite,